paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-httpclient:commons-httpclient  3.1
- - a level        4 dependency among 1 (possibly transitive) uses

-2007-08-21 13:44  3.1 ***
+   - a level 4 dependencies among 1 (possibly transitive) uses 2007-08-21 13:44  3.1 ***

 ========================================================================
 Presently in use: commons-io:commons-io  2.1
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-10-15 10:00  2.6
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-10-15 10:00  2.6
 2016-04-22 14:52  2.5
 2012-06-12 22:22  2.4